jackhwl/EntityFrameworkCore6/EFCore6BestPractices/ReadMe.md

 * The API Project Adds Services to the Container
 * The Shared Kernel Inverts Dependencies
 * The In-Memory Provider Supports Unit Tests
+## Section 3: Designing Security Into Your Application and Process
+* Design-Time DbContext Factories Control Deployment Credentials